gregordr/ImageStore/README.md

 [Online demo](https://gregordr.github.io/ImageStore/)

-This shows off all currently available features - the only restriction is that you cannot upload your own images.
+This should give you a feeling of how everything works with some images of cats.
+To upload your own images, you will of course need to self-host.

 ![preview](https://imgur.com/0yZQ7c7.jpg)